11. Diplomas and Certificates

-In addition to the 18 compulsory credits described above, students must also complete 12 optional credits which may include up to 4 credits earned through approved dual credit courses.
+In addition to the 18 compulsory credits described above, students must also complete 12 optional credits which may include up to 4 credits earned through approved dual credit programs*.

 Forty (40) hours of Community Involvement Activities

 Students who began secondary school during or after the 1999-2000 school year must complete a minimum of 40 hours community involvement activities as part of the diploma requirements.
-The purpose of this requirement is to encourage students to develop an awareness and understanding of civic responsibility, the role he or she can play, and the contribution he or she can make in supporting and strengthening communities.
-The VHS Principal will determine the number of hours of community service the mature student is required to complete, based on the grade level in which the student enrolls.
+The purpose of this requirement is to encourage students to develop an awareness and understanding of civic responsibility, the role they can play, and the contribution they can make in supporting and strengthening communities.
+The Virtual High School Principal will determine the number of hours of community service the mature student is required to complete, based on the grade level in which the student enrolls.

 Note: See subsection 11.1.5 below for more information.